 Provide free asylum and family reunification assistance

 We work in close partnership with SolidarityNow - a Greek NGO dedicated to supporting those most affected by the economic and humanitarian crisis in Greece.
-The RLS-Athens clinic is based at their Athens Solidarity Centre, a hub for civil society organisations.
+RLS-Athens is currently based at the Impact Hub, along with numerous other civil society organisations.

-We maintain a caseload of approximately 60 active cases (predominantly Dublin III family reunification cases).
+We work predominantly on Dublin III family reunification cases.
 Lawyers assist refugees with the preparation of witness, country and medical evidence to support their asylum claim or family reunification application.
 We collaborate with grassroots organisations and community centres in Athens - including the Khora Community Centre where the clinic was initially based at and Velos Youth Delivered by RYS - to reach those refugee communities who would otherwise be left without representation.

 Share UK law experiences with Greek colleagues